PHPCSStandards/PHPCSStandards.github.io/wiki/Reporting.md

 ## Printing an SVN Blame Report
 Like the Git Blame report, PHP_CodeSniffer can make use of the `svn blame` command to try and determine who committed each error and warning to an SVN repository.
 To print an SVN Blame report, use the `--report=svnblame` command line argument.
 The output and options are the same as those described in the [Git Blame report](#printing-a-git-blame-report).

+> [!IMPORTANT]
-**Note:** You need to make sure the location of the `svn` command is in your path and that SVN is storing a username and password (if required by your repository).
+> You need to make sure the location of the `svn` command is in your path and that SVN is storing a username and password (if required by your repository).
 If the command is not in your path, the report will fail to generate.
 If SVN does not have a username and password stored, you'll need to enter it for each file being checked by PHP_CodeSniffer that contains violations.

 ## Printing an XML Report
 PHP_CodeSniffer can output an XML report to allow you to parse the output easily and use the results in your own scripts.
 To print an XML report, use the `--report=xml` command line argument.
 The output will look like this: